benlund/roc/README.md

 ## Method aliases and helpers

-Command methods are also aliased to more conveneient or short forms according to the following principles:
+Command methods are also aliased to more convenient or short forms according to the following principles:

  * the initial character that denotes the redis data type is removed, e.g. zset.add is the same as zset.zadd, set.add is the same as set.sadd
-  - except where such a method name would be ambiguous, e.g. hash.hdel is NOT aliased to del, since this would conflict with the del method that all object implement
+  - except where such a method name would be ambiguous, e.g. hash.hdel is NOT aliased to del, since this would conflict with the del method that all objects respond to.
-  - except where such a name would be the same as a ruby method for an equivalent data type but the behavior is different, e.h. list.linsert in NOT aliased to l.insert, since Array#insert takes an index to insert at, whereas ROC::List#linsert takes a pivot value to insert before or after
+  - except where such a name would be the same as a Ruby method for an equivalent data type but the behavior is different, e.g. list.linsert in NOT aliased to l.insert, since Array#insert takes an index to insert at, whereas ROC::List#linsert takes a pivot value to insert before or after

 Some methods are also aliased to more Ruby-ish names.
 E.g.: